FullMetal1331/COVID_19_Detection/README.md

 Ensemble Model for COVID-19 detection from chest X-ray scans using image segmentation, fuzzy color and stacking approaches

 Authors:
-Saksham Tewari
+Saksham Tewari,
-Utkarsh Agrawal
+Utkarsh Agrawal,
 Siddharth Verma

 Abstract:
 Coronavirus is a virus of RNA-type that can infect both humans and animal and causes a wide variety of respiratory infections.
 In humans, it also causes pneumonia.
 Since coronavirus has been declared a pandemic, Reverse Transcription Polymerase Chain Reaction (RT-PCR) has been the standard method for detection but is a time consuming operation and due to sudden surge in demand it has a high cost.
 In this study, coronavirus was detected from X-ray scans of chest using a deep learning model consisting of fuzzy image enhancement, offline data augmentation, image segmentation and classification through Convolutional Neural Network.
 Image segmentation model was was based on U-Net Architecture